ai-in-pm/StorybooksCrewAI-Groq/README.md

 # StorybooksCrewAI-Groq
-Create storybooks for children and adults using CrewAI, Groq, and Ollama
+Create storybooks using CrewAI, Groq, and Ollama